 At the time a new employee had begun with Imperial - a man called Paddy Thompson.
 Irish born Paddy had enjoyed a successful career as a senior police officer in Kenya and had left in a changing political environment to make a new home and career in Perth.
 He became a sales rep for Imperial and was asked by Stan Jnr to lead the development of Snap.
 From this point Stan Jnr and Paddy grew the Snap business to include 38 company owned branches delivering a common standard of excellence and building Snap as an iconic brand.

 In 1979 it was determined that Snap had developed a wealth of knowledge that could be transferred to others through franchising and it was decided to begin the process.
 Many of the first franchisees were Snap employees who were able to become self-employed within the business they knew.

 Snap the franchisor was able to draw on its vast experience in running Centres, as well as the generations of experience within the industry, to develop the Snap Success Systems that would assist franchisees to run their business.

 In 1990 the commercial printing division still operating as Imperial Print Company was sold, a difficult decision considering its long history.
 In that year, another 8 company Centres were franchised leaving 15 remaining.
 By 1991 only 8 company Centres remained.

-The sophisticated Snap Centre of today is a far cry from the convenience corner printer of the 60’s, Snap is one of the most recognised brands in Australia with a reputation in its field of quality production and service and a commitment to people.
+The sophisticated Snap Centre of today is a far cry from the convenience of the corner printer of the 60s, Snap is one of the most recognised brands in Australia with a reputation in its field of quality production and service, and a commitment to people.